50 Years of Investing in the World (Part 1)

 A look at inflation and exchange rates

 Thanks to the data assembled in the previous steps, the following chart compares inflation rates and exchange rates for the 1970-2019 time period for all countries of interest.
 More precisely the compound growth (CAGR) of inflation in local currency, and of exchange rate variations against the US dollar.
-The red square in the middle is the US.
+The red circle in the middle is the US.
 Click on the image to see a larger version of it.
 Let’s start by the first 25 years, 1970 to 1994.

 We can observe a few things: